 The user name is successfully saved in the UserProfile table, and the second table, which we will look upon, is the webpages_OAuthMembership table.

 In this table, the data of the Oauth provider is stored, and it is saved successfully.
-If you want more information from Facebook related to User, then you need to install API from Nuggets package solution like as shown below.
+If you want more information from Facebook related to User, you need to install API from the Nuget package solution.

-Finally, we completed understanding what Oauth is and how to use it with asp.net mvc application and had an example of Oauth integration with Facebook.
+Finally, we understood what Oauth is and how to use it with asp.net mvc application and had an example of Oauth integration with Facebook.